mark-hager/scopefoundry.github.io/advanced_dev.md

 ```

 You will need commit access to do this, but you can always fork the plug-in repo, and submit pull-requests via the [ScopeFoundry GitHub page](https://github.com/ScopeFoundry/).

+## Where to Find Out More

+For questions about this documentation or ScopeFoundry in general, please visit and post on the ScopeFoundry [project mailing list and forum](https://groups.google.com/forum/#!forum/scopefoundry).

+For source code of all ScopeFoundry projects visit our [GitHub page](https://github.com/scopefoundry/).